NetApp/recline/docs/todo/index.rst

     @recline.command(name="pitch baseball")
     def pitch_baseball(grip: str, speed: int, handedness: Choices.define(["right", "left"]) = "right") -> str:
-        """Thow one right down the plate and strike out the batter if you can!
+        """Throw one right down the plate and strike out the batter if you can!

         Arguments:
             grip: How do you want to hold the ball?